-- To create awareness of using vocabulary among students. - To expose them to correct grammatical forms of the language. - To empower them for successful communication in social and academic contexts.
+- To improve the proficiency of students in German language. - To create awareness of using vocabulary among students. - To expose them to correct grammatical forms of the language. - To empower them for successful communication in social and academic contexts.

 Introduction to German alphabets, phonetics and pronunciation- Introducing themselves and others using simple sentences and answer to some basic personal questions-: Introduction to different types of articles and verbs, Nouns